 They are not scared of investing in a unique experience.
 The early birds are the ones that consist of the qualities of a hipster customer and the skeptic non-loyalist, with one huge exception – they are not afraid of spending.
 They love to be ahead of others in the experience curve.
 They like taking risks, and they love new experiences.
 Now, the challenge is to be able to reach them at the right moment and convince them to stick around for the rest of the brand’s journey.

 Sadly, even the best experiential marketing agencies do not always have the leading market brands and products.
 However, the problem with the early birds is keeping them on the journey for long since they will hop on the next train that comes along.

-For wooing the tastemakers, you need to wipe the line between marketing and products.
+To woo the tastemakers, you must wipe the line between marketing and products.
 Hybrid campaigns and riskier programs help in grabbing their attention with groundbreaking creativity.
-The early birds like brands that take the risk and push the limits of marketing beyond the traditional landscapes.
+The early birds like brands that take the risk and push marketing limits beyond traditional landscapes.

-These are the three broad categories of customers you might come across while running your event-based marketing campaign.
+You might come across three broad categories of customers while running your event-based marketing campaign.
 You can meet them at a park or inside a mall.
 The space of interaction should give you a clue about the category they fit into.